operator-framework/java-operator-plugins/docs/tutorial.md

 next section, we will look at handling the changes to the `nodes` list from the Status.

 Let's get the list of pods and their names.
-In the `MemcachedController.java`, add the following code below the `if (currentReplicas != requiredReplicas) {` block.
+In the `MemcachedReconciler.java`, add the following code below the `if (currentReplicas != requiredReplicas) {` block.